sky2626/sky2626/README.md

 ## About Me 🚀

-I'm a passionate **Front-end Role** with experience in **React, Vue, node, next, and nuxt**.
+I'm a passionate **Full-Stack Developer** with experience in **React, Vue, node, next, and nuxt**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Docker**
 - 🔭 Working on: **Semades**
-- 🌍 Languages: **Pyhton, Javascript, C and English**
+- 🌍 Languages: **Python, Javascript, C and English**
 - 📫 How to reach me: **+233546383716, alhassansalu1@gmail.com**
 - ⚡ Fun fact: **like taking pictures and exploring nature**